ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 ## The Bad

 These are the items that don't make or break the system for most folks but are important to note their status.

+### Speakers

+The speakers which are really low for some reason and do not get better even at the lightest volume for some reason, perhaps driver/PipeWire updates will help in the future but I'm not sure.

+#### Headphone/Microphone port

+The headphone port and even at the lower volume it has a lot of cracking in the output and it gets worse as you increase the volume.
+I tested two different headphones with the same result.
+Now using a USB headset (though the USB-C port) seems to work without issue so that is a workaround though you'll need to use an adapter to do this.
+I have not tested a headset with a microphone yet since I mainly use a USB-A headset so I don't use the port much.

 ### Streaming Websites